k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## Things to Configure
-1. Git Configuration - This is described in Step 4 - Configuring Git and TLS
+1. Git Configuration - this is described in 'Step 4 - Configure Git and TLS' of the Installation section below.
-2. TLS Certificate and Private Key Configuration - Optional because Traefik uses its own self-signed TLS certificate for HTTPS connections by default.
+2. TLS Certificate and Private Key Configuration - optional, as Traefik uses its own self-signed TLS certificate for HTTPS connections by default.
 One is created for you by default for the machine.
 To provide your own, please refer to Step 4.

 ## Things to Know
-1. Default administrator credentials are
+1. The default administrator credentials are:

    - Username: admin
    - Password: admin